mattnbrown/mattnbrown.github.io/_posts/2016-06-08-blog-created.md

 So I thought the domain `apii.io` was a little different from the domain I have been using for over 10years!
 And well `.io` is just cool, right?!

 Notes to self

 - Use markdown to create blogposts and not html..!
 - Keep this update (ha!)

-Markdown seems a little broken!
+Markdown seems a little broken, well not normal with this github/jekyll setup!